 Inbound request sources

-Having received a demo request through one of these sources, schedule an appropriate 1h slot and make sure at least one person is certainly able to attend it.
+Having received a demo request through one of these sources, schedule an appropriate 1-hour slot and ensure at least one person can certainly attend it.

 Before the call